0000marcell/Pomodoro-NW/README.md

 npm run test // to run the tests
 ```
 **you can access the console in development mode by pressing command+option+i**
-# How to run production mode
+# How to run in production mode

 To compile for production change the 'devMod' variable in public/js/app.js to false
 then run